openpatch/scratch-for-java/docs/en/book/index.md

 "path/to/newBackdrop.png");`.
 Afterwards you can switch to the backdrop by calling `stage.switchBackdrop("newBackdrop");`.

-Additionally to the blocks defined in Scratch you can display a text on the screen with: `stage.display("Hi!")`.
+Additionally, to the blocks defined in Scratch you can display a text on the screen with: `stage.display("Hi!")`.
 You can also display the text for a certain amount of milliseconds like so: `stage.display("Hi", 2000)`.

 #### Sensing